 After the first year, if a student does not reach any new milestone of the program during an academic year, he/she must complete an annual review.
-The timing, committee, and format of the annual review is similar to those of the first-year review, but the portfolio for review needs to reflect the student's most current work and accomplishments.
+The timing, committee, and format of the annual review should be decided by the student and his/her advisor, but the portfolio for review needs to reflect the student's most current work and accomplishments.
 If the student's advisor believes that the student is making good progress, the advisor may meet with the student without other committee members to do the annual review.
 After each review, the Annual Review assessment form for Doctoral Graduate Outcomes Assessments (see Appendix A) needs to be completed and submitted to the PhD program coordinator.